 - Air bronchograms: Outline of air-filled large airways against opaque lungs

 They are often more prominent early in the left lower lobe because of superimposition of the cardiac shadow.

 - Typically shows hypoxemia which response to oxygen supplementation

-- Disease worsens, hypercapnia develops
+- The disease worsens, hypercapnia develops

 - Metabolic acidosis